ibrahimsoliman97/Annotation-Augmentation-Tool/README.md

 </table>

 # Acknowledgement
 The author would like to thank the developers of opencv and PyQt4.
+As well as i would like to acknowledge and express my utmost gratitude to my supervisor Professor Dr. Zulkalnain Bin Mohd Yussof from Faculty of Electronics and Computer Engineering, Universiti Teknikal Malaysia Melaka (UTeM)

 <table>